Why utilize games in Spanish class?

-I absolutely love utilizing games in Spanish class.
-For starters, they help me engage even the most reluctant students.
+I absolutely love using Spanish class games with my high school Spanish students.
+For starters, games help me engage even my most reluctant students.
 Games also bring fun and spontaneity into the learning process, and they provide a great opportunity for me to formatively assess my students’ progress.

 When I first started teaching, I had trouble finding games that I felt were challenging enough for my students.
 If I did find a game that I liked, it usually took a lot of prep time or required materials that I didn’t have.
 (For example, Jenga games, dry-erase dice, etc.)

 When I couldn’t find Spanish class games and activities that I liked, I decided to design my own.
 I created games for speaking, listening, reading, and writing in the target language.

 My goal was to make my job easier and save myself time, so I also created Editable Spanish game and activity templates that I can edit time and time again.
 These are my “go-to” activities for every unit, and I always try to have a few versions at the ready.

 This game is a FAVORITE in my Spanish classes year after year.
 I use it during every unit, and I have over 40 premade Taco Tuesday games for Spanish Class.

 This game is best played in groups of 2-3, and can be adapted for any unit in any level.
 I have a detailed Taco Tuesday tutorial and walkthrough for traditional paper play, as well as additional supports to help you with the digital versions!

 Taco Tuesday is perfect for any length of time, and is appropriate for elementary, middle, or high school Spanish classes.

 Quick overview: Each group of 2-3 students needs one game sheet. the teacher gives clues aloud and students race to find the correct taco on the game board.
 Whoever finds it first, gets to color it in *their* color.
 I have a post with differentiation ideas right here!

 Interested in a second FREE game?
 Grab it below!